Discussion: quince paste recipe from Cannelle et Vanille

 Measures and reading recipes

 A medium lemon

-So, how big is a medium lemon?
-If you list a lemon, we’ll want to know how big and if it says medium we’ll still wonder how big that is.
+The author lists a medium lemon in the recipe ingredients, but how big is a medium lemon?
+If you list a lemon, we’ll want to know how big and you say medium we’ll still wonder how big that is.
 Should you be weighing the juice?
 Perhaps.
 It depends on how important the measure is to the success of the recipe.

 Four large quinces

 If you’ve never seen a quince in your life, how do you judge?
 Reading the whole recipe before shopping and cooking is good practice, then we know that the amount of sugar and stewed quince must be equal and the quinces are measured once stewed.
 As it was the end of the season, two of my quinces were spoiled, so I used half the amount and it still turned out perfect because of what I have just explained.

 I did have to use my own judgement to calculate the amount of water in which to stew the quince.
 Goyoaga’s blog version of the recipe provides a better indication of how much water to use.
 Compare “Cut the lemon in half, and juice it directly into a medium pot filled with water” and “Place the quince in a large pot and cover them with water…”.
 Which would you prefer?
 Cover them with water is what I did and, if you read the recipe first, you'll know that in this recipe the poaching water is discarded, so, again, it does not really matter.